gatsbyjs/gatsby/docs/blog/2019-07-03-customizing-styles-in-gatsby-themes-with-theme-ui/index.md

 mkdir src/gatsby-plugin-theme-ui
 ```

-Create an `index.js` file in this directory to export the theme configuration object.
+Create an `index.js` file in this new directory to export the theme configuration object.

 ```js:title=src/gatsby-plugin-theme-ui/index.js
 export default {